ovROG/rusty-bridge/readme.md

 Json file where you define transformations and new Params.

+for math and logic commands you can look [here](https://docs.rs/evalexpr/latest/evalexpr/)

 There list of params send from IPhone

 #### Cords: - ranged from negative to positive probably won't out of -45...45